OpenMS/OpenMS/README.md

 Users and developers should start by reading the [OpenMS documentation](https://openms.readthedocs.io/en/latest).
 OpenMS API reference documentation and advanced developer doxygen documentation can be browsed [here](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/release/latest/html/index.html).

-openms.readthedocs.io documentation aims at being mostly version-independent and therefore only consists of one main branch.
+openms.readthedocs.io documentation aims at being an entry point for users and developers alike.
+It is trying to be mostly version-independent and therefore only consists of one main branch.
 We may introduce tags for older releases in the future.

 The OpenMS API reference has several endpoints: